WATOLINK/mind-speech-interface-ssvep/README.md

 # mind-speech-interface-ssvep
 Mind-Speech Interface for NeuroTechX Student Clubs Competition 2022

+This repository includes an EEG data collection tool for SSVEP as well as an SSVEP text/speech interface.

+Platform Support: Currently our repository supports Windows 10 and up, as well as MacOS Big Sur and newer.
+Note: For Mac Devices with ARM SOCs (M1, M2 etc) you will need to run our tools in a Rosetta emulated terminal.

+# Credit
+Some of our models and signal processing methods were adapted from Aravind Ravi's Brain Computer Interface Repository (see here: https://github.com/aaravindravi/Brain-computer-interfaces)

 ## Requirements

 To install requirements, make sure you have Python 3.8 or older installed, then run